Renuka Das Bhalerao

-Born to a Hindu Brahmin family which traces its roots to Raja Krishnaji Pant, Sham Raj studied under the patronage of Nizam.
+Born to a Hindu Brahmin family which traces its roots to Raja Krishnaji Pant, Bhalerao studied under the patronage of Nizam.
 He was a childhood friend of the Nizam and was a staunch Nizam loyalist throughout his life.
 In 1785 he was given the title of "Diyanatwanth" and mansab, 2,000 cavalry, and jewelry.
 In 1786 he became the peshkar (deputy minister) of the state.
 Some years later, Nizam appointed him dewan (prime minister) of the state during the absence of Arastu Jah to Poona.

 Early life

-Sham Raj was born on 1 June 1765 as Renuka Das Bhalerao to Raja Dhondoji Pant (also known as Raja Dhundiraj Pant) in Hyderabad.
-Sham Raj was a direct descendant of Krishnaji Pant, a Vatandar of Devagiri and a close aide of Mughal emperor Shah Jahan.
-Sham Raj's grandfather, Rai Naro Pant, migrated from Delhi to Hyderabad with Asaf Jah I. Rai Naro Pant served as 2nd peshkar (deputy minister) of Hyderabad Deccan after his elder brother Rai Moro Pant's death in 1750, who was the first peshkar (deputy minister) of Nizam of Hyderabad Deccan during the reign of Nizam-ul-Mulk, Asaf Jah I. Sham Raj's father Raja Dhondoji Pant was the elder son of Rai Naro Pant and served as third peshkar (deputy minister) during the reign of Sikandar Jah.
-They were Hindu by faith and belonged to the Deshastha Rigvedi Brahmin community.
-His family is the founder of the Dafter-e-Diwani (Department of Finance) in Hyderabad Deccan during Nizam ul Mulk Asif Jah I. The later peshkar and member of H. E. H. Nizam's executive council, Raja Sham Raj II from 1933 to 1948, is his great-grandson.
+Bhalerao was born on 1 June 1765 to Raja Dhondoji Pant (also known as Raja Dhundiraj Pant) in Hyderabad.
+Bhalerao was a direct descendant of Krishnaji Pant, a Vatandar of Devagiri and a close aide of Mughal emperor Shah Jahan.
+Bhalerao's grandfather, Rai Naro Pant, migrated from Delhi to Hyderabad with Asaf Jah I. Rai Naro Pant served as 2nd peshkar (deputy minister) of Hyderabad Deccan after his elder brother Rai Moro Pant's death in 1750, who was the first peshkar (deputy minister) of Nizam of Hyderabad Deccan during the reign of Nizam-ul-Mulk, Asaf Jah I. Bhalerao's father Dhondoji Pant was the elder son of Rai Naro Pant and served as third peshkar (deputy minister) during the reign of Sikandar Jah.
+They were Hindus of the Deshastha Rigvedi Brahmin sub-caste.
+His family is the founder of the Dafter-e-Diwani (Department of Finance) in Hyderabad Deccan during Nizam ul Mulk Asif Jah I. The later peshkar and member of H. E. H. Nizam's executive council, Raja Sham Raj II from 1933 to 1948, was his great-grandson.
 The family is famously known as Rai Rayan Family in Hyderabad, India.
-The Rai Rayan family held zat mansabs of 5,000 to 7,000, with jagirs worth at least Rs.48,000 per year and also a fauj jagir of worth Rs.4,78,552 during the reign of Sham Raj I.
+The Rai Rayan family held zat mansabs of 5,000 to 7,000, with jagirs worth at least Rs.48,000 per year and also a fauj jagir of worth Rs.478,552 during the reign of Sham Raj I.

-Sham Raj learned martial arts, studied the Sanskrit language (because of his Hindu faith), and learned accounting (because he had the hereditary charge of the royal treasury).
+Bhalerao learned martial arts, studied the Sanskrit language (because of his Hindu faith), and learned accounting (because he had the hereditary charge of the royal treasury).
 According to author and former Hyderabad mayor K.K.
-Mudiraj, Sham Raj was given the hereditary rights of his father on 5 December 1783.
+Mudiraj, Bhalerao was given the hereditary rights of his father on 5 December 1783.